Delivery | Definition, Etymology, Synonyms & Antonyms

 Definition

 Delivery refers to the act of transporting or transferring something from one place to another.
 It often involves the movement of goods, packages, or messages from a sender to a recipient.
-Delivery can also refer to the manner in which something is presented or expressed, such as a speech or performance.
+It can also refer to how something is presented or expressed, such as a speech or performance.

 Etymology

-The word “delivery” comes from the Middle English word “delivren,” which is derived from the Old French word “delivrer,” meaning “to set free” or “to release.”
-The term evolved to include the sense of transferring or handing over something.
+This word comes from the Middle English word delivren, which is derived from the Old French word delivrer, meaning to set free or to release.

 Synonyms